 Uncertain as to whether she could trust Raymond with the details of our plan, she chose to divert his attention instead, “Would you escort me back to Windsor Castle?”

 Idris smiled her thanks, and together they exited for Windsor Castle.
-My sister and I were left like two silly flies, who had played in sunbeams and were caught in a spider’s web.
+My sister and I were left like two silly flies, who had played in sunbeams only to be caught in a spider’s web.
 Once Idris and Raymond were out of view, we could finally relax.
-Perdita had not moved; her eyes fixed on the ground, her cheeks pale, her very lips white, motionless and rigid, every feature stamped by woe, she sat.
-Half frightened, I took her hand, but she shudderingly withdrew it, and strove to collect herself.
+Perdita had not moved; her eyes fixed on the ground, her cheeks pale, her lips rigid.
+I took her hand, but she withdrew it, and tried to collect herself.
 I urged her to speak to me: “Not now,” she replied, “My dear Lionel, we have bigger problems to worry about than Raymond and Idris.
-I need to go out for now, but tomorrow we will discuss how we can help Adrian.”
+We must help Adrian.”
 She rose, and as she walked from the room she paused at the door, and leaning against it, as if her busy thoughts had drained her strength, she said, “Lord Raymond will probably return.
-Will you ask him to excuse me – that I am not well?
-I will see him tomorrow, and you also.
-You had better return to London with Raymond; if you feel that he can be trusted perhaps he can help us to locate Adrian.
+Will you tell him that I am not well?
+I will see both of you tomorrow.
+You had better return to London with Raymond; if you feel that he can be trusted, then perhaps he can help us to locate Adrian.
 With his connection to Katharina, he must know something.
-Visit me again tomorrow before you leave – for now, farewell!”
+Visit me again tomorrow before you leave, and we will decide how to help Adrian.”

 I felt as if my life had been plunged into chaos; obscure, hostile, unintelligible.
 Raymond would soon marry Idris, which to me was unbearable.
 Yet my misery paled in comparison to Perdita’s.
 What could I do?
 She clearly did not want to confide in me, and I could not demand an explanation from Raymond without betraying Perdita’s most treasured secret.
 I would learn the truth from her the following day.
 While I was occupied by these conflicting thoughts, Lord Raymond returned.
 He asked for my sister, and I delivered her message.
 After a moment, he asked me if I was returning to London soon, and if we could travel together.
 Seeing the opportunity to speak with him, I agreed.
 He was silent and full of thought, and after a considerable part of our ride he finally said, “I must apologize to you for my distraction; the truth is, Ryland’s motion comes tonight, and I am considering my response.”

-Ryland was the leader of the aristocratic party, a hard-headed man, who was eloquent in his own way; he was putting forward a bill making it treason to endeavour to change the present state of the English government and the standing laws of the republic.
+Ryland was the leader of the aristocratic party, a hard-headed man, who was eloquent in his own way.
+He was putting forward a bill making it treason to endeavour to change the present state of the English government and the standing laws of the republic.
+Essentially, anyone who sought to restore the throne of England would face severe consequences.
 This attack was directed against Raymond and his machinations for the restoration of the monarchy.

 I was hurt by these details, to think that such a great mind, and even greater friend could simply be hidden away from those that loved him.
-I replied coldly: “I am obliged to you for this information, and will do everything I can with it.”
+I replied coldly: “I am obliged to you for this information, and will do everything I can to help Adrian.”

-“Of course you will, Verney,” said Raymond, “and if you are sincere, then I will gladly help you.
-But first, witness the result of this night’s debate, and the triumph I am about to achieve.
+“Of course you will, Verney,” said Raymond, “and I will gladly help you.
+But first, witness tonight’s debate, and the triumph I am about to achieve.
 While I fear that this victory is really a defeat, what can I do?
-The Countess gives me Idris; Adrian is unfit to succeed the earldom, which in my hands becomes a kingdom.
-The Countess can never forget that she has been a queen; her power and my wit can rebuild the throne, and this brow will be clasped by a kingly diadem.
+The Countess gives me Idris; Adrian is unfit to succeed the earldom.
+Should I be successful in my motion tonight, the earldom, in my hands, effectively becomes a kingdom.
+The Countess will never forget that she was once queen; her power and my abilities can rebuild the throne, and my brow will be adorned by the crown.
 Who could have imagined that one who was barely noble could lead an entire country to war, and return to become the heir apparent?
 I can do this.
 I can marry Idris.
 I can—“

 He stopped abruptly, his expression darkened, changing again and again under the influence of inner turmoil.
 I asked, “Does Lady Idris love you?”